serkanyazicioglu/Nhea/README.md

 ```
 Then you can fill the Localization table on the SQL manually or via code.

-- To insert global variables;
+- To insert global translations;

 ```
 localizationService.SaveLocalization("new translation", "NewTranslation");